Find Affordable College Courses

 Read More…

-Out of the 8 schools in Tennessee that were part of this year’s ranking, East Tennessee State University landed the # 3 spot on the list.
-ETSU is a large public school located in the small city of Johnson City.
+A rank of #3 on this year’s list means East Tennessee State University is a great place for anthropology students working on their bachelor’s degree.
+ETSU is a fairly large public school located in the small city of Johnson City.

 Women make up 83% of the anthropology majors at the school.